dina-web-nrm/dina-collections/packages/docs/docs/packages/ui/resourceManager.md

 The
 [resourceManagerNavigation](https://github.com/DINA-Web/dina-collections/tree/master/packages/ui/src/coreModules/resourceManager/contexts/resourceManagerNavigation.js)
-is used to provide the ResourceManager navigation methods and values.
-When the navigation state changes it will usually mean a change of view or a change of the data that hydrates a view, so consuming this context in the form/table/tree-wrapper HOCs will generally not lead to unnecessary rerendering.
+is used to provide the ResourceManager navigation methods.
+Those will not change during the ResourceManager's component lifecycle, which means consuming the navigation context will not cause any unnecessary rerendering.

 #### higherOrderComponents